 Mike Durbin proves it just doesn't have to be that hard.

-Yes, he just pole-vaulted over a variety of colleagues at Fidelity Investments to secure a spot as president of Fidelity Institutional, the division that includes custody to RIAs, and makes him, again, report directly to Abigail Johnson, chairman and CEO of Fidelity.
+Yes, he just pole-vaulted over a variety of colleagues at Fidelity Investments to secure a spot as president of Fidelity Institutional, the division that includes custody to RIAs, reporting, again, directly to Abigail Johnson, chairman and CEO of Fidelity.

 And yes, there are the hard corporate rungs that he placed his feet on to rapidly rise at the Boston megafirm since being hired from Morgan Stanley to head RIA custody in 2009.
 That includes parachuting into Radnor, Pa. to head eMoney when its charismatic founder, Edmond Walters, bailed out with little warning.
 Edmond Walters bolts from eMoney and Fidelity Investments scrambles to manage the jilt.